JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Line Profile Inversions

 \subsubsection{SN\,2022xkq, SN\,2022aaiq, and SN\,2021aefx}

-The MRS data of SN\,2022xkq have sufficiently high S/N for emissivity and derivative analysis (\autoref{sec:other_lineinversions}).
-Its [\ion{Ni}{2}] and [\ion{Ni}{3}] profiles are single-component and significantly narrower than the broad bases in normal SN\,Ia, though still wider than the narrow [\ion{Ni}{2}] core in SN\,2024gy and SN\,2022aaiq.
-The [\ion{Ni}{3}] derivative most closely resembles the DBLDET model, albeit at much narrower width, while the [\ion{Ar}{3}] profile shows strong similarity to the DDT model, including hints of an inner peak and outer shoulder.
-The [\ion{Co}{3}] profile, by contrast, shows sharper triangular derivatives more akin to the MERGER model, with a flat top at $v \lesssim 2000$\,km\,s$^{-1}$.
-Taken together, if SN\,2022xkq was the result of a delayed detonation as claimed by \citet{DerKacy2023}, it does not appear consistent with the same ``flavor'' of delayed detonation as SN\,2024gy or the N100 model \citep{Seitenzahl2013}.
-Its mixed morphological signatures across Ni, Ar, and Co lines highlight the differences between 1991bg-like SN\,Ia and brighter normal SN\,Ia, suggesting either a different explosion channel entirely or significantly different conditions.
-We therefore regard the origin of SN\,2022xkq as inconclusive, consistent with the conclusion of \citet{Pearson2024} that no existing explosion model fully explains its optical photometric and spectroscopic dataset.
+SN\,2022xkq has sufficiently high S/N for derivative analysis (see \autoref{sec:other_lineinversions}).
+Its MIR [\ion{Ni}{2}] and [\ion{Ni}{3}] profiles are single-component and significantly narrower than those of normal SNe\,Ia, though broader than the narrow [\ion{Ni}{2}] core seen in SN\,2024gy and SN\,2022aaiq.
+The [\ion{Ni}{3}] derivative most closely resembles the DBLDET morphology (albeit at smaller velocity width), while [\ion{Ar}{3}] shows features more consistent with the DDT, including hints of an inner peak and outer shoulder.
+In contrast, the [\ion{Co}{3}] profile exhibits sharper, more triangular derivatives reminiscent of MERGER models.
+Taken together, SN\,2022xkq shows mixed morphological signatures across Ni, Ar, and Co lines and does not appear consistent with any of the models we investigated, and is markedly different from SN\,2024gy.
+We therefore regard its origin as inconclusive, consistent with the conclusion of \citet{Pearson2024} that no existing explosion model fully explains its optical photometric and spectroscopic dataset.